flatironinstitute/nifty-ls/README.md

 The code only supports frequency grids with fixed spacing; however, finufft does support type 3 NUFFTs (non-uniform to non-uniform), which would enable arbitrary frequency grids.
-It's not clear how useful this is, so it hasn't been implemented, but please open a GitHub issue if you're interested in this functionality.
+It's not clear how useful this is, so it hasn't been implemented, but please open a GitHub issue if this is of interest to you.

 ## Performance